alejandrochang/StudyGuideNotes/react.md

 # React

+### What are typical static files and where are they located?
+Static files are typically in a public folder.
+Static files are never changing so this includes typically index.html, images and audio/mp3 files.

+### What is Babel and why use it?
+Babel is a command-line tool that can take any version of JS and spit out a newer version.
+It allows us to use any JS so it is supported in any browser even if it's not up-to-date.

 ### What is JSX and how is it used in React?
 JSX is a syntax-extension to JavaScript that has familiar syntax to HTML making it easy-to-use and incorporate both JSX and JS in one file.